Jakks Pacific says Oaktree makes fresh bid for talks

-Aug 23 Jakks Pacific Inc said private equity firm Oaktree Capital Management LP sent it a revised draft of a proposed confidentiality and standstill merger agreement on August 13.
+Jakks Pacific Inc (JAKK.O) said private equity firm Oaktree Capital Management LP OAKCP.UL sent it a revised draft of a proposed confidentiality and standstill merger agreement on August 13.

 Jakks said it was also notified that Oaktree sold its entire stake in the toy company, but that the firm was making a final attempt to resolve the impasse in negotiations.